adomani/advents/descriptions_with_tests.md

 Equivalently, you could compute the polynomial of smallest degree, whose values on `{1, 2, ..., n}` are the initial sequence.
-The two extensions are them simply the evaluation of the polynomial at `n + 1` and at `0`.
+The two extensions are then simply the evaluation of the polynomial at `n + 1` and at `0`.

 [Solution in Lean](Advents/day09.lean)